deepaksood619/deepaksood619.github.io/docs/computer-science/programming-paradigms/oops-solid.md

 ## Classes

-Collection of objectsis called class.
+Collection of objects is called class.
 It is a logical entity.

 A class defines the behavior of an object and the kind of information an object can store.
 The information in a class is stored in attributes, and functions that belong to a class are called methods.
 A child class inherits the attributes and methods from its parent class.